To Top

 2. Customers WILL be concerned about visiting your location.
 Describe in-depth your COVID-19 policies (how you clean, how often, how you’re protecting your staff and patients, what your sick policies are, etc) and over-communicate this to your clientele.
 Post it on your door, in your waiting room, on your website, on your confirmation emails, on your phone system – EVERYWHERE.
 The more you can make this clear, the more your clientele will feel you are taking this seriously and it will inspire confidence.
 This applies to your delivery process as well.

-Other Bricks-and-Mortar Retail:
+Other Bricks-and-mortar Retail:

 Unfortunately, non-essential bricks-and-mortar stores are likely to struggle as they grapple with closing stores and rent bills to pay.